kevineriksson/exchange-rates-seb/README.md

 GET /api/currencyRates/movement: Retrieve the top 5 currency movers based on biggest movement in last 90 days over 10 day period.

 # Frontend - Angular
-Requirements:
+1. Requirements:
-Node.js
+2. Node.js
-Angular CLI
+3. Angular CLI
-NPM
+4. NPM

 Steps:
 1. Clone the repository:
-2. Navigate to the frontend directory:
+2. Navigate to the exchange-rates-app
 3. Install dependencies
 4. Run the application locally: ng serve
 The frontend will be accessible at http://localhost:4200.